VERMONT TOURISM SUMMIT

 • Creating New Worlds for New Audiences: How The Shires of Vermont Pivoted its Brand to Reach New Travelers

-• Brave New World of Public Relations – How to Score Earned Media in a Changing Landscape
+• Brave New World of Public Relations – The Importance of Earned Media in the AI Era

 • Understanding Vermont’s Visitors: A 13-Month Study of Traveler Journeys, Behaviors, and Perceptions